alphagov/govuk-infrastructure/terraform/deployments/search-api-v2/README.md

 > **Note**
 > The Discovery Engine resources are managed through the [RestAPI provider][restapi_provider_docs]
-> due to the Google provider not offering first party Terraform resources yet (as of October 2023).
+> due to the Google provider not offering sufficient first party Terraform resources yet (as of August 2026).
+> The Google provider does offer a [first party resource for serving controls][control_resource],
+> but this doesn't support multiple control points for boost actions at this point, so doesn't meet our needs.

 > **Warning**
 > As of October 2023, the Google Discovery Engine API has a _manual_ enabling step that can only be